exceeder/archean/README.md

 1. Build

-   Uses `<module>/Dockerfile`, and produces a Docker image
+   Uses `<module>/Dockerfile`, and produces a local Docker image
 2. Tag

    Tags images according to skaffold.yaml/build.artifacts.image name
 3. Deploy

-   Deploys each artifact according to kustomization.yaml into pods and services, such that each micro gets its own IP address and you can experiment with scaling and tuning.
+   Deploys each artifact according to `kustomization.yaml` into pods and services, such that each micro gets its own IP address and you can experiment with scaling and tuning.
 4. File Sync